COVID-19 update: We are OPEN. Please read my blog post regarding the coronavirus and how it affects your dogs and cats.

 The average time spent in our Los Angeles board and train school is three weeks.
-Some service dogs stay for months and some puppy dogs stay 7 days.
-The minimum amount of time a dog may stay for boarding and training is for seven days.
-Our Los Angeles dog training and boarding programs are designed this way to optimize your dog’s learning and experience.
+Some service dogs stay for months and some puppies or dogs with minimal issues stay 7 days.
+The minimum amount of time a dog may stay for boarding and training is for 7 days/6 nights.
+Our Los Angeles dog training and boarding programs are designed this way to optimize your dog’s learning process and experience.

 After your puppy stays for training and boarding for at least 7 consecutive days, they may stay in any daily increment you like.

-No. Sorry if that gives your separation anxiety 🙂 but it is best for your dog.
-This is for many reasons, some of which are that your dog is conditioned to behaving differently and inappropriately around familiar family.
+No. Sorry if that gives your separation anxiety 🙂 but it’s best for your dog.
+This is for many reasons, some of which is that your dog is conditioned to behaving differently and inappropriately around familiar family members.
 It would not be helpful to break your dog’s continuity, and consistency and your dog’s learning process for them to be interrupted during their carefully laid-out training schedule and routine.
 For your dog to learn optimally it is best to be patient and allow them to take full advantage of this unique boarding school experience to learn from the best in the most efficient way possible.

 That depends on each training and boarding facility.
-However, what Fun Paw Care recommends is that you have your dog’s food and treats preferences dialed-in to get your dog or puppy up and learning from day one as soon as you drop them off.
+Regardless if you are flying to Los Angeles with your pet or are a local LA resident, Fun Paw Care recommends that you have your dog’s food and treats preferences dialed-in to get your dog or puppy up and learning from day-one as soon as you drop them off.